qveera/ldd-learning/0002_chardriver_002/Readme.txt

 1) Writing and Insert the driver module which will aquire the major and minor numbers and registers chardev with vfs
 2) Finding out what major and minor numbers were aquired cat /proc/devices
-3) Create mknod using the dynamic majore and minor numbers
+3) Create mknod using the dynamic major and minor numbers

 Test:
 -----